Community Edition docker pull ghcr.io/frepple/frepple-community:latest # Enterprise Edition: enter github token to login docker login ghcr.io --username <github_user> docker pull ghcr.io/frepple/frepple-enterprise:latest

 Use one of the following command to bring the frePPLe image to your local docker repository:

-# Community Edition docker pull ghcr.io/frepple/frepple-community:latest # Enterprise Edition: download image from portal and load into your registry docker pull ghcr.io/frepple/freppe-enterprise:latest
+# Community Edition docker pull ghcr.io/frepple/frepple-community:latest # Enterprise Edition: enter github token to login docker login ghcr.io --username <github_user> docker pull ghcr.io/frepple/frepple-enterprise:latest

 The image can be extended and customized using the following: